* Gauge of U.S. business spending plans increases confidence

 * Fitch scales back chance of U.S. rating cut

 * Caution ahead of U.S. GDP, payrolls reports

-NEW YORK, Jan 28 U.S. Treasuries prices slipped and crude oil climbed on Monday after a gauge of planned U.S. business spending rose in December, increasing confidence that the recovery in the world's largest economy was gaining traction.
+NEW YORK, Jan 28 U.S. Treasuries prices dropped and crude oil rallied on Monday after a gauge of planned U.S. business spending rose in December, increasing optimism that the recovery in the world's largest economy was gaining traction.

-But caution ahead of key data on the U.S. economy and the Federal Reserve's first policy meeting of the year helped keep a lid on Wall Street stocks, although shares of bellwether manufacturer Caterpillar notched a healthy rise.
+But caution ahead of key data on the U.S. economy and the Federal Reserve's first policy meeting of the year helped keep a lid on Wall Street stocks despite a solid earnings report from Caterpillar.

 Investor optimism got a small boost after rating agency Fitch scaled back the chance it will strip the United States of its AAA status, saying a recent deal on the country's debt limit removed the near-term risk of a downgrade.